Philio/GoMySQL/README.markdown

 * 0.1   - Initial release, supporting connect, close and query functions
 * 0.1.1 - Added support for multiple queries in a single command
+* 0.1.2 - Added MultiQuery function to return mutliple result sets as an array

 About